 “If you want to do something for me, do something for my child.” ~ Frances Naomi Vaughn

-If The MY Plan has gained your interest thus far, keep reading to find out everything we have discovered in the 15 years that we have been developing MY, while simultaneously trying to find that one legal, political, or educational guru that could give us a good reason why the MY concept will not work; and then trying to perfect MY, once we knew that it would.
+If The MY Plan has gained your interest thus far, please keep reading to find out everything we have discovered in the 16 years that we have been developing MY, while simultaneously trying to find if one legal, political, or educational guru could give us a good reason why the MY concept will not work; and then trying to perfect MY, once we knew that it would.